short-d/short/README.md

 to make via [Slack channel](https://short-d.com/r/slack) with the owner of this repository before making a change.

-Please open a draft pull request when you are working on a given issue so that the owner knows it's in progress.
-The owner may take over or reassign the issue if no body replys on the issue after ten days assigned to you.
+Please open a draft pull request when you are working on an issue so that the owner knows it is in progress.
+The owner may take over or reassign the issue if no body replys after ten days assigned to you.

 ### Pull Request Process